jasonbisson/Google_Cloud_Managed_AD/README.md

     1. Add users or groups under the Cloud OU or groups under the Cloud OU

-## Google Cloud Directory Sync demo
+## Validate Google Cloud Directory Sync
   1. Copy scripts onto the windows server with either git or gsutil commands.

   1. Create a user list from a Bigquery public dataset containing US names by year and state